-- 1. PICs (commanders) whose duties also require them to operate in the right-hand seat and carry out the duties of co-pilot, or PICs required to conduct training or examining duties from the right-hand seat, shall complete additional training and checking as specified in the Operations Manual, which may be concurrent with the pilot proficiency checks prescribed in this CAR.
+- PICs whose duties also require them to operate in the right-hand seat and carry out the duties of co-pilot, or PICs required to conduct training or examining duties from the right-hand seat, shall complete additional training and checking as specified in the Operations Manual, which may be concurrent with the pilot proficiency checks prescribed in this CAR.
 This additional training must include at least the following: - (a) An engine failure during take-off; - (b) A one engine inoperative approach and go-around; and - (c) A one engine inoperative landing.

-Note: An acceptable method of recording the RHS training or check is to be included in the Operations Manual in the form of an operator's certificate covering the exercises above which is to be signed by the trainer conducting the training or check and countersigned by the pilot undergoing the training or check.
+Note: An acceptable method of recording the RHS training or check is to be included in the Operations Manual in the form of an operator's certificate covering the exercises abov, e which is to be signed by the trainer conducting the training or check and countersigned by the pilot undergoing the training or check.
 RHS qualification is not recorded on the PPC form, which is seat-specific for the PIC or co-pilot.

 - 2. When engine-out manoeuvres are carried out in an aeroplane, the engine failure must be simulated in stabilized flight conditions. - 3.
 When operating in the right-hand seat, the checks required for operating in the left-hand seat must, in addition, be valid and current. - 4.
 The validity of RHS training shall be 12 months and may be combined with aeroplane/FSTD training. - 5.
-The validity for the RHS check shall be 6 months.
-RHS check is not part of the PPC.
+The validity for the RHS check shall be 12 months with similar renewal conditions for checks performed prior to date of expiry.

-Note: RHS training or check will be valid from original date of expiry if the training or check has been carried out within two months of date of expiry as for reckoning in the case of PPC and IR.
+Note: RHS training or check will be valid from original date of expiry if the training or check has been carried out within two months of date of expiry.

-6. RHS qualification is intended to qualify a PIC to carry out PF duties from RHS in the event of incapacitation of the LHS pilot besides PM duties.
+RHS qualification is intended to qualify a PIC to carry out PF duties from RHS in the event of incapacitation of the LHS pilot besides PM duties.
 Trainers who are RHS current and qualified may however carry out PF duties from the RHS under normal circumstances.
-RHS qualification is only applicable once the pilot is endorsed as PIC even if the training has been done prior to the PIC endorsement, but after the skill test.

-Note: PICs with current LVO qualifications may perform RHS duties as PM only during LVO provided they have been additionally trained and checked as per RHS training and checking cycles for exercises in Para 1 above to minimum authorised RVR conditions.
+Note : PICs with current LVO qualifications may perform RHS PM duties during LVO provided they have been additionally trained and checked as per RHS training and checking cycles for exercises in Para 1